wix/Detox/docs/Introduction.Android.md

 > com.android.build.api.transform.TransformException: com.android.builder.packaging.DuplicateFileException: Duplicate files copied in APK META-INF/LICENSE
 ```

-You need to add this to the `packagingOptions` of your `android/app/build.gradle`:
+You need to add this to the `android` section of your `android/app/build.gradle`:

 ```gradle
 packagingOptions {